 As hard as it is to believe, ultimately wearables will go much further, even going into ingestible technology.
 By the early 2020s, it is likely that we will start to rely on embedded devices – technology that is physically implanted into our bodies.

 There is little doubt that human beings are increasingly merging with technology.
-Computers are no longer just for our desks and pockets.
+Some think this is a good thing, others would tend to disagree.
+What is clear is that computers are no longer just for our desks and pockets.
 They are now proudly displayed on our bodies and will one day be merged with them.
 The innovations that will enable this are inevitable and already well underway!

 Like this article?
 Subscribe to our monthly newsletter and never miss out!